Positional voting: Example

 Consider a positional voting election for choosing a single winner from three options A, B and C. No truncation or ties are permitted and a first, second and third preference is here worth 4, 2 and 1 point respectively.
 There are then six different ways in which each voter may rank order these options.
 The 100 voters cast their ranked ballots as follows:

 After voting closes, the points awarded by the voters are then tallied and the options ranked according to the points total.

 Therefore, having the highest tally, option A is the winner here.
 Note that the election result also generates a full ranking of all the options.

 Point distributions

-For positional voting, any distribution of points to the rank positions is valid provided that they are common to each ranked ballot and that two essential conditions are met.
-Firstly, the value of the first preference (highest rank position) must be worth more than the value of the last preference (lowest rank position).
-Secondly, for any two adjacent rank positions, the lower one must not be worth more than the higher one.
-Indeed, for most positional voting electoral systems, the higher of any two adjacent preferences has a value that is greater than the lower one so satisfying both criteria.

-However, some non-ranking systems can be mathematically analysed as positional ones provided that implicit ties are awarded the same preference value and rank position; see below.
+For positional voting, any distribution of points to the rank positions is valid, so long as the points are weakly decreasing in the rank of each candidate.
+In other words, a worse-ranked candidate must not receive more points than a better-ranked candidate.